 Board-Certified Employment Lawyers

 While federal regulations afford employees protection from unfair treatment, the laws are not always followed.
 If you believe that your employer violated FLSA guidelines and has not paid fair compensation for your work, our Houston employment law attorneys want to hear from you.
-At Shellist Lazarz Slobin LLP, we have substantial experience helping clients to protect their rights in the workplace and can help you to resolve disputes regarding overtime pay, minimum wage compliance, and exempt/non-exempt status issues.
+At Shellist Lazarz Slobin, we have substantial experience helping clients to protect their rights in the workplace and can help you to resolve disputes regarding overtime pay, minimum wage compliance, and exempt/non-exempt status issues.

 Call (713) 352-3433 and speak to an attorney about your employment rights and legal options.